 These are a few things that will help you prepare for a retreat: the registration form I have used with clients, the food menu, and a list of things to bring.
 Whether retreating at home or at a center, I suggest you read it and fill out the questionnaire to help you prepare mentally for the retreat.
-Likewise, give it to those you ever support retreats for.
+Likewise, give it to those whose retreats you support.

 Register for your retreat here.
 Follow instructions carefully.